zmoazeni/harvested/README.md

 **DO NOT USE YOUR NORMAL CREDENTIALS IN `/spec/support/harvest_credentials.yml`!!!** The test suite blasts all the data before running (similiar to DatabaseCleaner).

-The tests use [VCR](https://github.com/myronmarston/vcr) to cache the test responses.
+The tests use [VCR](https://github.com/myronmarston/vcr) to cache the API responses.
 This is a great boon for running the tests offline.
-While uncommon, sometimes the Harvest API will send an erroneous response and VCR will cache it, then subsequent runs will use the incorrect cached response.
-In order to ignore VCR you can run the specs by passing CACHE=false (e.g. `CACHE=false bundle rake spec`).
+While uncommon, sometimes the Harvest API will send an erroneous response, VCR will cache it, and subsequent runs will use the incorrect cached response.
+In order to clear the cached responses, you can run the specs with the `VCR_REFRESH` environmental variable set to true (e.g. `VCR_REFRESH=true bundle exec rake spec`).

 Using [rvm](https://rvm.beginrescueend.com/) you can run the tests against the popular ruby runtimes by running: